elkana-langat/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## 2. Replace element
 Write a function that replaces an element of a list at a specific position(like in c)

+## 3. Print a list of integers... in reverse
+Write a function that all integers of a list, in reverse order